onnx/onnx/docs/IR.md

 ### Functions

-A _function_ may be thought of an operator combined with an implementation of the operator using other, more primitive, ops, referrred to as the _function body_.
+A _function_ may be thought of as an operator combined with an implementation of the operator using other, more primitive, ops, referrred to as the _function body_.
 The function body consists of a topologically sorted list of nodes that form a graph.
 Thus, a function combines aspects of both an operator as well a graph (described below).